vishandi/tp/docs/UserGuide.md

 Format: `setUser INDEX`

-* Sets the person at the specified `INDEX` as the user.
+* Sets the person at the specified `INDEX` as the user and shifts his/her contact to the top of the contact list.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `setUser 2` sets the 2nd person in UniGenda as the user